alexyuly/chil/README.md

 All other dictionary keys point to streams which are inputs for values sent to this component at that specific input name, as opposed to values sent to an unspecified input.

 #### Component Streams

+Each stream of a component is defined by a "child component".